marcoigorr/Bo3-igorr/README.md

 ## How to...

-Download from release and inject it at any moment
+Download from release and inject it at any moment.